sman01/finproj/README.md

 # finproj
-final year project
+final year project;
-http://help.sentiment140.com/for-students/ :: dataset for twitter analysis
+http://help.sentiment140.com/for-students/ :: dataset for twitter analysis;
-no readymade dataset for car reviews need to generate r use unsupervised
+no readymade dataset for car reviews need to generate r use unsupervised;
+pre.py scrapes the data of the car before launch;